globewalldesk/revuu/README.md

 ### 2.4

 Starting major refactoring in preparation for the big "directory-based tasks" feature.
-Moved main dispatch table to class TaskList; removed $tasks references from within TaskList class and modules; included TasklistController and TasklistView in TaskList class; removed global inclusion from revuu.rb.
+Moved main dispatch table to class `TaskList`; removed `$tasks` references from within `TaskList` class and modules; included `TasklistController` and `TasklistView` in `TaskList` class; removed global inclusion from revuu.rb.
 Fixed very bad (inadvertantly deleted tasks!) bug introduced when switching to 0-9 in task list view.
+Thoroughly refactored revuu.rb, settings methods (now located in settings_helper.rb), and added edge case logic for missing settings.